-- It is an essential requirement for IEP students to successfully complete and pass their courses. - It is an American educational expectation that students be responsible, punctual and consistent in class attendance. - Arriving late disrupts the class and prevents other learners from learning.
+- It is an essential requirement for IEP students to successfully complete and pass their courses.
+If you have 5 or more absences in a course, the instructor can give you an F grade and you will fail the course. - It is an American educational expectation that students be responsible, punctual and consistent in class attendance. - Arriving late disrupts the class and prevents other learners from learning.